ConservationInternational/trends.earth/docs/source/about/development.rst

 ~~~~~~~~~~~~~~~~

 The "trends.earth-CLI" Python package is required in order to work with the
 api.trends.earth server.
-This package is located on github in the
+This package is located on GitHub in the
 `trends.earth-CLI <https://github.com/Vizzuality/trends.earth-CLI>`_
 repository.